FastEval/FastEval/docs/model-type.md

 FastEval uses model-specific prompt templates to prompt the model.
-This is different from many other tools like [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) that prompt all models the same way.
+This is different from other tools that prompt all models the same way.
 Using model-specific prompt templates makes the evaluation closer to how the models will actually be used in practice.
 However, using model-specific prompt templates also means that the corresponding template must be implemented for the model that you want to evaluate.
 Luckily, many models share the same prompt template and FastEval implements various of them.
 The following is a list of supported templates & other model types in FastEval.